maxflowmincut/customconnections.io/README.md

 ## About 📖

 CustomConnections.io is an online game inspired by The New York Times's online Connections [game](https://www.nytimes.com/games/connections), which in turn is based on the British TV show quiz 'Only Connect'.
-It was developed using React, TypeScript, Express, Node.js, Tailwind CSS and MongoDB for the backend, and Docker to containerize.
+It was developed using the MERN stack supplemented with typescript and tailwind.

 ## Technologies used 🛠️